Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 The estimated structural parameters of the simulated UFD analogs are summarized in Table~\ref{tab:one_column_table}.
-We compare the half-light radii obtained using the direct method, $r_{\rm h, \ dir}$, with those, $r_{\rm h, \ fit}$, derived by fitting the best-fitting parameters from equation (\ref{eq_profile1}).
-For {\sc Halo1} and {\sc Halo4}, both methods yield nearly identical half-light radii.
-However, the other three halos exhibit discrepancies between $r_{\rm h, \ dir}$ and $r_{\rm h, \ fit}$.
-For example, the half-light radii from the direct method for {\sc Halo2} and {\sc Halo5} are 25\% and 47\% larger, respectively, than those derived from the fitting method.
-These differences are primarily due to the higher fraction of extended stars, which are more likely to be identified as background stars in the fitting method, resulting in a smaller estimated radius.
+We compare the half-light radii derived by fitting the best-fitting parameters from equation (\ref{eq_profile1}), both with and without background stars.
+Additionally, we calculated $r_{\rm h, \ dir}$ to assess the extent to which the fitting results deviate from the directly calculated radius.
+The comparison between $r_{\rm h, fit \ (w/o)}$ and $r_{\rm h, fit \ (w/)}$ clearly shows that excluding background stars in the fit leads to a systematically higher value, on average, three times larger.
+The most significant difference is observed in {\sc Halo1}, where $r_{\rm h, fit \ (w/)} = 516$ pc is approximately six times larger than $r_{\rm h, fit \ (w/o)} = 87$ pc.
+Comparing $r_{\rm h, fit \ (w/)}$ and $r_{\rm h, \ dir}$, we find similar values, with any deviations likely arising from the actual distribution not perfectly following an exponential profile.

 In the top panels of Fig.~\ref{fig:desity_profile}, we illustrate the spatial distribution of our UFD analogs, with star particles from different progenitor halos represented in distinct colors overlaid on the surface brightness maps.
-Background stars used for fitting are excluded from this plot.
-Among the simulated UFD analogs, {\sc Halo1} exhibits the most compact features, with a half-light radius of $r_{\rm h, \ fit} \approx 87$ pc and the smallest ellipticity of $\epsilon_{\rm fit} = 0.34$, indicating a more spherical distribution of stellar particles.
-Conversely, stars in {\sc Halo5} are the most extended, with $r_{\rm h, \ fit} \approx 754$ pc, and tend to deviate from a spherical shape, displaying a more elongated distribution with ellipticity reaching $\epsilon_{\rm fit} = 0.57$.
-Note that {\sc Halo6}, having a similar halo mass to {\sc Halo5}, is excluded from the size relation analysis to avoid redundancy.
+The background stars used for fitting are excluded from this plot.
+Among the simulated UFD analogs, {\sc Halo1} exhibits the most compact features, with a half-light radius of $r_{\rm h, \ fit} \approx 87$ pc and an ellipticity of $\epsilon_{\rm fit} = 0.34$, indicating a spherical distribution of stellar particles.
+Conversely, stars in {\sc Halo5} are the most extended, with $r_{\rm h, \ fit} \approx 754$ pc, and tend to deviate from a spherical shape, displaying a more elongated distribution with an ellipticity of $\epsilon_{\rm fit} = 0.57$.
+Note that {\sc Halo6}, which has a halo mass similar to that of {\sc Halo5}, is excluded from the size relation analysis to avoid redundancy.